arun13go/AzureCognitiveService/Readme.md

 - Test-ComposeModel-ELMONB      -> table structure

 Sample redacted document from one of the use case where multiple custom model built and compose model used to process the doc

+## Prerequsite
+Above sample code requires:
+- Valid Azure subscription and access to Azure Form Recognizer
+- Custom model should be built using sample docs
+- Compose model should be built using custom model
+- Azure Form Recognizer model end point url, key, Model name (Change the code to point the model)